AroojArif12143/A-PDF-Feature-Extraction-Tool/README.md

 Important page
 PDF editing

-📂You can find the following features extracted in notebook 2:
+2️⃣📂You can find the following features extracted in notebook 2:
 Abstractive Text Summary
 Extractive Text Summary
 Entities